What is the Cambridge HAA test?

 Where can you take the HAA 2024?

-You would be taking the HAA at an authorised test centre.
+You would be taking the HAA online at an authorised test centre.
 Usually, if you were registered with your school or college, you would usually take your test in your school itself (However, this is not always the case, so double-check!)
 If your school is not an authorised test centre, it can apply to be one, and you can speak to your school’s Exams Officer or career guidance counsellor about this to register your school as one.

 If taking the test centre with your school is not an option, there are open authorised test centres all over the world.
 You can find the one nearest to you via Admissions Testing, and you can register with them.